Ashburry-trio/Ircproxy/README.md

 minimal effort.

-Soon, you won’t have to install Trio-Ircproxy.py because it will be hosted on a VPS server with several dozen IPs and hostnames to choose from, this will allow masking of your IP address making ZNC obsolete (right now it is compatible with ZNC.)
-The /server line of ZNC is complicated and hard to remember and does not auto-save on the command line.
+Soon, you won’t have to install Trio-Ircproxy.py because it will be hosted on a VPS server with several dozen IPs, this will allow masking of your IP address making ZNC obsolete (right now it is compatible with ZNC.).
 A Proxy server is much better but your client must support Proxy servers (which is all of them at this time).
-Log-in to the web-site www.mslscript.com and you can view your /proxy command with your username and password intact so you do not need to remember your proxy-server hostnames or IPs or port numbers, and more.
+Log-in to the web-site www.mslscript.com and you can view your /proxy command with your username and password intact so you do not need to remember your proxy-server  IPs or port numbers.
 If you setup your IRC-client to use the proxy-server properly you can just connect to any IRC network with your IRC client and it just works, no need to program which network to connect to.
 All you need to change is the client-id for each client if they are both using Machine-Gun named Bauderr, a mSL script.
 The flask web-site is named RoseMay, and the proxy-server is named Trio-ircproxy.py (dot pie).
 Trio is a mini-framework for async/await so I can use just one CPU core without any blocking or threading or problem solving multi-core functionality to work around blocking.
-Since there are only about 4 cores for a CPU it is not much better using more than one CPU core, however I could find uses for those extra cores.
-Such as very simple http connections for web-page text extraction without processing or using any HTML, CSS, nor JavaScript; nor any httpd hosting (that is threaded with the main process).
-Running more proxy server host apps on different port numbers and on different application installations. *Just* about anything could make use of an extra core, except **NOT** for threading our applications’ *main process* if it is complicated*,* and even still requires extra attention and *alertness*.

 **About**
 ---------